UBC-LA-Hackathon/hack-la-2022/data_dictionary.md

 Field | Type | Description | Note
 ---------|----------|---------|---------
-id | identifier | The id of the discussion topic. title | string | The title of the discussion topic position | number |  The position order of discussion topics in the discussion forums podcast_has_student_posts | boolean |
+id | string | The id of the discussion topic. title | string | The title of the discussion topic position | number |  The position order of discussion topics in the discussion forums podcast_has_student_posts | boolean |